jalammar/jalammar.github.io/_posts/2022-10-04-illustrated-stable-diffusion.md

 </div>

 If the training dataset was of aesthetically pleasing images (e.g., [LAION Aesthetics](https://laion.ai/blog/laion-aesthetics/), which Stable Diffusion was trained on), then the resulting image would tend to be aesthetically pleasing.
-If the we train it on images of logos, we end up with a logo-generating model.
+If we train it on images of logos, we end up with a logo-generating model.

 <div class="img-div" markdown="0">
 <a href="/images/stable-diffusion/stable-diffusion-image-generation-v2.png">